-- Report the matter immediately to the Designated Safeguarding Lead, a Manager or the Operations Director who will contact the Managing Director (MD). - Any suspicion, allegation or actual abuse by a member of staff must be reported to the safeguarding executive director as soon as possible, but within 24 hours.
+- Report the matter immediately to the Safeguarding & Prevent Manager, a Manager or the Skills & Quality Director as Designated Safeguarding Lead, who will contact the Managing Director (MD). - Any suspicion, allegation or actual abuse by a member of staff must be reported to as soon as possible, but within 24 hours.